cloudcr0w/serverless-project/README.md

 | **CI/CD**    | GitHub Actions + Terraform                   |
 | **Security** | IAM roles, CORS handling, HTTPS, encryption  |

 ---
+## 💻 Developer Experience & CI/CD

+This app is designed as a starter template for cloud-native teams:

+- **Zero setup required** – `terraform apply` spins up everything
+- **Git-based CI/CD** – just push to `main`, and the app is deployed
+- **Fast local development** – frontend can be served locally while API is live on AWS
+- **Logs in CloudWatch**, monitoring ready, secure out of the box

+Use this project to quickly prototype, train new DevOps engineers, or bootstrap internal tools.

 ## 🔑 Key Features